 Purpose and Goal

-Fileglancer is a web application that connects to internal file systems at Janelia Research Campus, designed to reduce friction and activation energy when researchers need to share large imaging datasets with colleagues.
-Rather than requiring data migration, Fileglancer allows users to keep their data on existing network file systems while providing modern web-based tools for browsing, sharing, and visualization.
+Fileglancer is a web application that connects to internal file systems at Janelia Research Campus (Janelia).
+It is designed to reduce friction and activation energy when researchers need to share large imaging datasets with colleagues.
+Fileglancer allows users to keep their data on existing network file systems and use web-based tools for browsing, sharing, and visualization.

 My role on this project was implementing all features on the frontend using React, React Router, and TypeScript.
 As part of this, I was responsible for adding frontend unit testing using Vitest and React Testing Library and end-to-end test suite using Vitest and Playwright.